voithos/dotfiles/README.md

 Installing
 ----------

+This configuration relies on Ansible.
+Install it:

+    sudo apt-get install software-properties-common
+    sudo apt-add-repository ppa:ansible/ansible
+    sudo apt-get update
+    sudo apt-get install ansible

-First, clone the project:
+Then, clone the project:

     cd
     git clone --recursive https://github.com/voithos/dotfiles.git .dotfiles

-Then, simply execute the `install` script, and Dotbot will do the rest:
+Finally, execute the main Ansible playbook:

-    cd .dotfiles
+    cd .dotfiles/ansible
-    ./install
+    ansible-playbook main.yml

-Most things should be set-up after that (assuming that there were no linking errors; Dotbot will not overwrite existing files) - all you have to do now is just start up Vim, and NeoBundle will prompt you to install the plugins.
+Most things should be set-up after that - all you have to do now is just start up Vim, and NeoBundle will prompt you to install the plugins.

 Success!